 SES is of the view that the disclosure regarding the basis of arriving at the pricing of the transactions is a material disclosure for shareholders to arrive at an informed decision.
 Hence, the same should form part of the disclosures unless the transactions are of a nature where pricing cannot be determined.
-Henceforth, SES will closely scrutinise transactions where basis of pricing is not disclosed especially in cases where promoter is an interested party.
+Henceforth, SES will require basis of pricing to be disclosed in the explanatory statement.
+SES may take a lenient view when the transactions form part of an omnibus approval and are insignificant in size.